LGBTQ rights in the Middle East: West Asia today

 Although many West Asian and North African countries have penal codes against homosexual acts, these are seldom enforced due to the difficulty to prove unless caught in the act.
 In West Asia today many countries still do not have codification of homosexuality or queerness as an identification of sexual orientation.
-In Saudi Arabia, gender segregation is practiced to uphold the purity of women, because this separation exists some women and men will openly seek homosexual companionship in open spaces like coffee shops, public bathrooms, their cars, and their households.
-To navigate their own sexuality many men who engage in homosexual acts in Saudi Arabia do not deem the acts to be homosexual unless they are a bottom, which is a sexual position deemed to be more feminine while a top is deemed to be masculine.

 In Iran there is a strict gender binary.
 The government enforces the gender binary by suppressing information about homosexuality and encouraging people questioning their sexuality to undergo sex reassignment surgery.
 Since the sex reassignment surgery is accepted by the government and religious institutions along with obtaining funding from the government for the surgery many Iranians who are attracted to the same sex see this as a way to be public about their sexual orientation without being persecuted by the government.
 Since being homosexual is not an option presented to Iranians, there has been a surge in the number of Iranians who undergo gender reassignment surgery when their sexual orientation is towards the same sex.
 Sex reassignment surgery is encouraged by clerics, psychologists, and the government as homosexuality is illegal and punishable by imprisonment, lashing or execution.
 This has led to a bolstering transgender community in Iran as homosexuality has been removed from society as an identity leading homosexuals and transsexuals to all seek gender reassignment surgery.
 The people who undergo these surgeries are fully accepted by the government but families still often reject family members who undergo sex reassignment surgery.
 Family members are a primary resource for job acquisition in Iran.
 Without a social network to call on for job leads it is increasingly difficult to find work, and transsexuals are discriminated against in the job market forcing them into sex work.